kevinslin/seed-tldr/vault/common.logstash.md

 > Commonly used to load data from various sources (such as databases and log files) into Elasticsearch.
 > More information: <https://www.elastic.co/products/logstash>.

-- Check validity of a logstash configuration:
+- Check validity of a Logstash configuration:

 `logstash --configtest --config {{logstash_config.conf}}`

-- Run logstash using configuration:
+- Run Logstash using configuration:

 `sudo logstash --config {{logstash_config.conf}}`

-- Run logstash with the most basic inline configuration string:
+- Run Logstash with the most basic inline configuration string:

 `sudo logstash -e 'input {} filter {} output {}'`